• Share this on:

 Entering the European market for knitwear

-Italy was once the most important producer of knitwear for countries in the EU.
+Italy was once 1 of the most important producers of knitwear for countries in the Europeam Union (EU).
 That role has been taken over by China, Bangladesh, India, Turkey and others.
-If you want to be successful in exporting knitwear to Europe, you need to understand what qualities, styles and services are required by European buyers.
-First, let us look at the mandatory requirements you need to comply with when doing business with European buyers.
+If you want to be successful in exporting knitwear to Europe, you need to understand what qualities, styles and services are required by European buyers and what legislation you need to comply to.

 1. What requirements and certification must knitwear comply with to be allowed on the European market?